HeyPouya/PersianLinearDatePicker/README.md

 </p>

 You can set the minimum and maximum dates to be shown to the user.
-After user selects the desired date, you can get the year, month and day separator or joined together by any separator you like.
+After user selects the desired date, you can get the year, month and day separated, or joined together by any separator character you like.

-Also the numbers are shown in Persian by default to users.
+Also the numbers are shown in Persian characters by default to users.

 <p align="center">
 <img src="https://github.com/SirLordPouya/PersianLinearDatePicker/blob/master/shots/Screenshot_3.png" width="450">